RailsNft/OCR-Facture-API/RAPIDAPI_API_DETAILS.md

 - ✅ Webhook integrations
 - ✅ Result caching

-Start with the **Free plan** to test the API, then upgrade as your needs grow!
+Start with the **Basic plan** (100 requests/month - free) to test the API, then upgrade as your needs grow!

 ---